-The Cainhoy community is an approximate 1,033-acre community located to the north of the Wando River at the northern extent of the study area in Berkeley County.
+The Cainhoy community is a large community located to the north of the Wando River at the northern end of the study area.
 Portions of Cainhoy were settled by freed African Americans following the Civil War.
 Larger roads that pass through the community include SC 41, Clements Ferry Road, Cainhoy Road, and Reflectance Road.
 Several smaller roads branching off of these roads provide access single-family homes.
 A large townhouse neighborhood is located to the north of Clements Ferry Road and southeast of Reflectance Road.
 Several commercial developments are present within the community, most notably at the intersection of Clements Ferry Road and Cainhoy Road.
-Saint Peters African Methodist Episcopal Church is located in the western portion of Cainhov. along Fogarty Lane.
 Wando Baptist Church is located in the eastern portion of Cainhoy, along Reflectance Road.
-Two fire stations are extant in the community along Cainhoy Road, north of Clements Ferry Road.
-The Cainhoy Historic District, composed of nine mid-eighteenth century to early twentieth century buildings that were part of an early river port and ferry community that connected Berkeley County and Charleston, is extant in the southern portions of Cainhoy, along the northern banks of the Wando River.
-The Francis Marion National Forest is located to the north and east of the Cainhov community.
-Cainhoy Plantation, a 9,000-acre master-planned, mixed-use development with approximately 9,000 new homes, is proposed near the study area on Clements Ferry Road in Berkeley County.
-Two schools have been constructed as part of the development.
+The Francis Marion National Forest is located to the north and east of the Cainhoy community.
+A 9,000-acre master-planned, mixed-use development has been approved by the City of Charleston for areas to the north and west of the Cainhoy community.

-4 Conclusion
+4.0 Conclusion